Symptoms of a Heart Attack

 Note for women.
 Like men, women most commonly have chest pain or discomfort as a heart attack symptom.
-But women are somewhat more likely than men to have some of the other common symptoms, particularly shortness of breath, nausea, and vomiting, back pain, or jaw pain.
+But women are somewhat more likely than men to have some of the less common symptoms.
+These include shortness of breath, heartburn, nausea and vomiting, back pain, or jaw pain.

 Older people may also have different symptoms.
 The symptoms include loss of consciousness (syncope), weakness, or confusion (delirium).
 These symptoms should be looked at right away.
 Ignoring them can lead to critical illness or death.

 If you have diabetes, high blood sugar can damage nerves in your body over time.
 This may keep you from feeling pain caused by a heart problem, leading to a “silent” heart problem.
 If you don’t feel symptoms, you are less able to get treatment right away.
 Talk with your healthcare provider about how to lower your risk for silent heart problems.

 People who have had one heart attack are at risk of having another heart attack.
 Your provider may prescribe medicine such as nitroglycerin to take for chest pain.
 You may also need medicine to lower your heart rate and blood pressure to prevent angina and another heart attack.
 Remember to take any medicines your provider has given as directed.
 Don't stop these medicines without speaking with him or her first.